uremu-0/uremu-0/README.md

-# Hi, I'm Uremu 👋
+# Hey, I'm Uremu 🌐

-## 👨‍🏫 About Me
+## About Me
 - Student at the [Marcy Lab School](https://www.marcylabschool.org/) studying to become a Software Engineer
 - Born in New York → Raised in New York → Currently in New York.
 - Outside of work I like to play video games.
-- Let's connect via email: cjoftherose@gmail.com
+- Let's connect via email: cesar.paul876@gmail.com

 ## Tech Stack: